PROSPECTUS & CONDITIONS OF AWARD

 (a) Tuition fees or a research grant equivalent, examination and other compulsory fees - subject to approval by the Foundation.

-£12,750 (if enrolled at a university outside London) and £14,750 (if enrolled at a London university) per annum, payable in three instalments.
+Allowances will be determined by the Foundation to suit local circumstances in the country of study.
+As a guide, current allowances in the UK are £12,750 (if enrolled at a university outside London) and £14,750 (if enrolled at a London university) per annum, payable in three instalments.

 (b) A similar airfare to return to Australia, provided the scholar returns within twelve months of completing his/her course of study.